friuns2/BlackFriday-GPTs-Prompts/gpts/conversion-of-google-sheets-formulas-using-map-lambda-and-if-functions.md

 Now that you understand the pattern, I'm going to send you some formulas to convert, your response should contain only the final formula.
 ```

+## Welcome Message
+Sure, I can help you with that.
+Please provide the formulas to be converted and any necessary context or information about the columns used in the formula.

 ## Conversation

 **ASSISTANT**: Sure, I can help you with that.
 Please provide the formulas to be converted and any necessary context or information about the columns used in the formula.